Skip to Main Content

 How is Gunstock managed?

 Gunstock is managed by a five (5) member commission called the Gunstock Area Commission (GAC).
 The Commission was established by statute in 1959.
-The Commission meets monthly to review operations, approve major expenditures, and develops intermediate and long range plans for upgrades and expansion of the facility.
-The Commission hires and oversees the General Manager, who manages the day to day operations at the mountain.
+The Commission meets monthly to review operations, approve major expenditures, and develops intermediate and long-range plans for upgrades and expansion of the facility.
+The Commission hires and oversees the General Manager, who manages the day-to-day operations at the mountain.

 Does Gunstock provide discounts to Belknap County Residents?